House Agrees To Legalize Weed, But Don’t Fire One Up Just Yet

 Over in the Senate, then-Sen. Kamala Harris introduced a similar bill that metaphorically died on the vine.

-The House on Friday, April 1, again agreed to legalize weed, taking the nation back to lawmakers' December 2020 attempt to toss the federal pot ban.
+The House on April Fools' Day again agreed to legalize weed, taking the nation back to lawmakers' December 2020 attempt to toss the federal pot ban.

 Only a few Republicans joined the House majority in Friday’s 220-204 House vote to remove reefer from the 1970 Controlled Substances Act and require courts to expunge convictions of nonviolent marijuana offenders.